decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Parameters:

-- hash_to_curve_suite, the hash to curve suite id defined by the ciphersuite.
 - hash_to_curve_g1, the hash_to_curve operation for the G1 subgroup,
-                    defined by the suite specified by the hash_to_curve_suite parameter.
+                    defined by the suite specified by the hash_to_curve_suite parameter of the ciphersuite.
 - expand_message, the expand_message operation defined by the suite
-                  specified by the hash_to_curve_suite parameter.
+                  specified by the hash_to_curve_suite parameter of the ciphersuite.
-- generator_seed, an octet string.
-A seed value selected by the ciphersuite.
 - P1, fixed point of G1, defined by the ciphersuite.

 Definitions:

+- generator_seed, an octet string representing the seed from which the generators are created: ciphersuite_id || "MESSAGE_GENERATOR_SEED" where ciphersuite_id is defined by the ciphersuite and "MESSAGE_GENERATOR_SEED" is an ASCII string comprised of 22 bytes.
 - seed_dst, an octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_SEED_" where
             ciphersuite_id is defined by the ciphersuite and